 80% of all blindness can be prevented

 And the first step is early and accessible screening.
 RetinaLyze® is a screening software, which helps eye care professionals perform screenings for signs of eye diseases in a safe and efficient manner.
-The automated algorithm (AI) module detects possible signs of eye diseases by analyzing fundus images.
+The automated algorithm (AI) module detects possible signs of eye diseases by analyzing fundus images and OCT-scans.
 It can be used as a clinical decision support system (CDSS) or as a screening tool in conjunction with the telemedicine module.

 The RetinaLyze® system combines the speed and efficiency of Artificial Intelligence with the guidance and supervision of telemedicine to dramatically lower the cost of eye screening and makes it possible to offer treatment to patients around the world at manageable costs.
 The RetinaLyze® system also enables retail eye care professionals such, as optometrists, to perform safe and easy eye screenings, thereby increasing the availability of eye-screenings for the general public.